Answers 1) Q Do I need to know how to ski to join the ski team?

 Once we get snow we will take a bus to practice and we will get back to the school around 5:30 P.M.
 (There will be no activity bus at this time) 4) Q Does my child need to purchase a ski pass?

 A YES.
 We get two season passes.
 One for Three Rivers Park District, and one for Theodore Wirth Park.
-The Cost for the ski pass was $40 (2018-2019 winter season).
-Prices may change for the 2019-2020 season.
+The Cost for the ski pass is $50 (2021-2022 winter season).
 5) Q Will my son/daughter ski at every meet?

 A Your skier will ski at every meet unless it is "Mesabi East Invite", "Section", or "State".
 Only Varsity will ski in these meets.
 6) Q How do I know when a meet gets canceled or rescheduled?